WebReflection/coincident/README.md

 const {
   // the Worker to be used (this extends the global one) Worker,
-  // a boolean indicating if sabayon is being used polyfill,
+  // a boolean indicating if shared array buffer is supported native,
   // a utility to transfer values directly via `postMessage`
   // (...args: Transferable[]) => Transferable[]
   transfer,
 } = coincident({
-  // a utility to parse text, default: JSON.parse
-  parse: JSON.parse,
-  // a utility to stringify values, default: JSON.stringify
-  stringify: JSON.stringify,
   // an optional utility to transform values (FFI / Proxy related)
   transform: value => value,
 });